pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 The key thing with the two approaches above is that the storage is identical.
 The part that's different is access/traversal.

-To make accessing elements by their row/column we can write an accessor for either the column major case or row major case.
+To access elements by their row/column we can write a function for either the column major case or row major case.

 {% raw %}